 So, I was glad when our tour guide Jeff started from the beginning.
 What actually is the difference between street art and graffiti?
 (Told you…I knew nothing.)

+The best graffiti NYC is actually much different than the best street art gallery NYC!
 It turns out graffiti is made of letters, numbers, and names that are meant to catch the eye of other taggers.

 On the other hand, street art is considered Post-Graffiti.
 It’s art not containing letters or names and it’s meant to grab the public’s attention.

 I couldn’t help but think how much clearer this made things.
 How many times have you walked past buildings with graffiti and frowned, or perhaps, not even batted an eye?
 But, murals painted on a building’s side stop you every time, calling you to take a closer look.
+And let me say, these are, hands down, the best murals in NYC.

 Whether you know much about it or not, like me, street art’s beautification of buildings, outdoor spaces, and neighborhoods is easy to see.
 Bushwick looks vibrant and has a pulsing hipster energy to it, in large part, because of the street art.